vbenjs/vue-vben-admin/docs/src/en/guide/essentials/settings.md

 /**
  * @description Project configuration file
  * Only a part of the configuration in the project needs to be covered, and unnecessary configurations do not need to be covered.
 The default configuration will be automatically used
- */
-export const overridesPreferences = defineOverridesPreferences({
+ * !!!
+Please clear the cache after changing the configuration, otherwise it may not take effect */ export const overridesPreferences = defineOverridesPreferences({
   // overrides